Alternative415/HP-Spectre-X360-13-late2017-Hackintosh/README.md

 * I highly recommend building your own files by following Dortania's excellent guide. it will help you understand the big picture and how to use my files correctly.
 After you went through all the guide, you can use my files as an referance.
 * EFI is OpenCore files, CLOVER is Clover files(duh).
 * The config.plists in each folder doesn't have any SMBIOS data to avoid any mixups.
 Please add your own.
 I used MacBookPro15,2.
 MacBookPro15,4 looks fine too.
 * If it somehow failes to boot with all my files, the problem is likely to be the DSDT.aml.
 DSDT is known to be unique to each devices.
 You will have to make your own DSDT and fix it with patches.
+Major patches are Battery and brightness.
+Take a look at my DSDT to see how I patched them.
+You can look for tutorials by rehabman in Tonymac.

 ## Changelog
 ### 2021.01.10
 - Initial Release
 ### 2021.01.12
-- SDCard Reader now supported.(Only Clover: I will focus more on clover for now.
-OC and their kext handing is too messed up right now.)
+- SDCard Reader now supported.(Only Clover)
-- Keyboard Brightness Hotkeys now work.
+- Screen Brightness Hotkeys now work.
 DSDT patches: https://www.tonymacx86.com/threads/guide-high-sierra-on-hp-spectre-x360-8th-gen-coffee-lake.251330/
 - Fixed screen brightness only having 4 levels.
 - USB Port fixup.
 Unused ports cleaned.
 - Tweaked Clover config.plist to be more clean.